A person visiting someone in the hospital. The patient is lying in bed and smiling

 • Two pieces of personal ID (BC Service Card/Care Card, driver’s license, or other government-issued identification)

 • If you do not speak English, bring someone to assist you.
-If you need an interpreter, please let us know.
+If you need an interpreter, please let us know

-• Your extended health-care insurance ID card (e.g., extended health care)
+• Your extended health-care insurance ID card (e.g., extended health care) if you have one

 • All your medications in original containers (including non-prescription medications.
 DO NOT bring your opioid pain medications to the hospital)